patrickpr/trapdirector/docs/02-traps.md

 * 3 : actions depending on rule matches or not.
 You can choose any common status or 'nothing' to do nothing'

+Then click on save to save and activate your rule for next trap.

 Adding rule from scratch
 ---------------